SWC-OSG-Workshop/general/novice/DHTC/06-Stash.md

 In case of broken connection, rsync would start the file transfer from where it is stopped through recursive synchronization.
 This is an advantage of rsync over scp.

-<h2> Utilizing Stash </h2>
+<h2> Downloading data from Stash </h2>

-Let us do an example calculation to understand the use of *stash*.
+Let us do an example calculation to understand the use of *stash* and how we download the data from the web.
 We will peform molecular dynamics simulation of a small protien in implicit water.
 To get the necessary files, we use the *tutorial* command on OSG.